davidhu29-66/Bona-miles/README.md

 - Firestore's free tier covers this app's usage many times over for a single user.

 Still worth using the **Export CSV** button in the Summary tab periodically as an independent backup.

-## Updating the app later

-If Claude gives you an updated `MileageLogger.jsx` in the future, you can just replace `src/MileageLogger.jsx` with the new version — nothing else needs to change.